- College of Arts & Sciences

 Galway, Ireland - This new semester long program will allow students to have a first-hand look at Irish culture.
 The program includes excursions to Northern Ireland, Dublin, and the Aran Islands.
 The program also includes a short 3-day home stay with a Gaelic-speaking family at the beginning of the program and a tour of a Gaelic village in Connemara.
 This program works best for humanities students who have an interest in Irish culture and history, but is open to any student with the prerequisites.

 Rome, Italy- One of the most beautiful and historically rich cities in Europe, Rome is an ideal study abroad destination for students seeking both cultural and educational opportunities.
-Program participants can choose courses from a wide variety of fields, including arts, sciences, and business.
+Program participants can choose courses from a wide variety of fields in the arts and sciences.
 Courses are run through the John Cabot University, located centrally in Rome.

 Salzburg, Austria - The city of Salzburg is the birthplace of Mozart and home to the world famous Salzburg Music Festival.
 Students can satisfy course requirements in fine arts, history, theology, philosophy, literature, or political science.
-Preference is given to Nursing students for the Fall semester and the Spring semester is for Engineering students.
+A limited number of semester slots are open to students during the fall and spring semesters.
+Semester Program Preference is given to Nursing students for the Fall and Engineering students for the Spring.

-For more information about study abroad programs, contact Belinda Chamness at 503-943-7857 or email@example.com.
+For more information about study abroad programs, contact the Studies Abroad Office at 503-943-7857 or firstname.lastname@example.org.